franke-hub/SDL/src/cpp/lib/gui/README.md

 //
 -------------------------------------------------------------------------- -->

-# ~/src/lib/gui/.README.md
+# ~/src/lib/gui/README.md

 Copyright (C) 2022 Frank Eskesen.

 This file is free content, distributed under the MIT license.
-(See accompanying file LICENSE.MIT or the original contained within https://opensource.org/licenses/MIT)
+(See the accompanying file LICENSE.MIT or the original contained within https://opensource.org/licenses/MIT)

 ----